 Apart from the usual hard wiring, some cameras come with an internal battery, and both these are no different.

-For instance, the N2 Pro packs a 250 mAh internal battery, that comes in handy if you need to use the parking mode.
+For instance, the N2 Pro packs a 250 mAh internal battery, which comes in handy if you need to use the parking mode.
 But do note that the camera won't stay on for long on battery.
 When you really need the camera running (without switching on the car's ignition), you'll have to invest in an additional hard-wiring kit.
 Not that that kid will draw power from the car's battery.

 The Garmin Dash Cam 55 also packs an internal battery.
 As is the case with the N2 Pro, the battery life is short and last for around 30 minutes.
 If you want longer recordings, you have to get the Parking Mode Cable for around $35.